Slobodan1991/Simple-Login/readme.md

     HTML, CSS, JavaScript, jQuery

 - Description ->
-    When the usernameis "new_user" and the password is "123456789" , we get a successful login.
+    When the username is "new_user" and the password is "123456789" , we get a successful login.